-Example of user imported presentation in the VirtualSpeech conference room.
+An example of a user imported presentation in the VirtualSpeech conference room.
 Slides are located below and behind the user.

 Example of presentation slides in a meeting room as shown in the video.

-Virtual sales pitch with user uploaded presentation slides to practice with.
+An example of a virtual sales pitch room with user uploaded presentation slides to practice with.

 The process to load your own presentation slides into the VirtualSpeech app is described in our app guide and shouldn’t take more than a couple of minutes to do.
 Essentially there are two ways to do this: